 Privacy Drive is easy to use encryption software that uses Virtual Disk and "on the fly" disk encryption technology to not only lock and encrypt your data, but also hide it.
 Whatever you want to keep away from prying eyes - photographs, videos, graphic files, documents, spreadsheets or even whole folders.
 All of your private information will be fully protected from unauthorized access.

-Using industry-leading strong encryption algorithms, Privacy Drive allows you to create multiple encrypted volumes to mount as virtual disks, you can use them just as other normal hard drives.
-All data on the virtual disks is stored in encrypted form and is automatically encrypted or decrypted right before they are saved or loaded, you don't need to manually encrypt or decrypt each and every file or folder.
+Using industry-leading 256 bit encryption algorithms, Privacy Drive can create as many encrypted volumes as you need to mount as virtual disks.
+Once mounted they can be used as other regular hard drives.
+All data on the virtual disks is encrypted and unencrypted automatically before they are saved or loaded.
+So there's no need to encrypt or decrypt each file or folder individually.

-Furthermore, you can transfer your encrypted volumes via email, upload or backup, move or copy them to external hard drives, USB drives, Firewire drives, CD/DVD, Cloud Servers (such as Microsoft SkyDrive or Google Drive) or any other portable storage device and take them with you, wherever you go, you can continue to access your encrypted data using Privacy Drive.
-This gives you the power of taking your sensitive data anywhere you want without the fear of data loss or theft.
+You can also share, copy and transfer your encrypted volumes via email, backup, external hard drives, CD/DVD, Cloud Servers (eg Microsoft OneDrive, Dropbox or Google Drive) or any other portable storage device.
+This allows you to take your confidential data and information anywhere you want, without the fear of data loss or theft.

 - Lock, hide, encrypt and password protect all kind of pictures, videos, documents, files and folders.

 - Simple drag and drop to encrypt files & folders, just like using normal hard drive.

 - Support AES 128-bit & 256-bit industry standard encryption algorithms.

 - No limit of the numbers of files and folders protected.